wfjm/w11/doc/README_known_issues.md

 post-synthesis or post-routing models are now generated in verilog working with `xsim` is cumbersome and time consuming.

-### V0.66-1 {[issue #8](https://github.com/wfjm/w11/issues/8)} -- TM11 controller doesn't support odd transfer size
-the TM11 controller transfers data byte wise (all disk do it 16bit word wise) and allows for odd byte length transfers.
-Odd length transfers are currently not supported and rejected as invalid command.
-Odd byte length records aren't used by OS, so in practice this limitation isn't relevant.

 ### V0.65-2 {[issue #7](https://github.com/wfjm/w11/issues/7)} -- Some exotic RH70/RP/RM features not implemented
 some exotic RH70/RP/RM features and conditions not implemented yet
 - last block transfered flag (in DS)